marick/structural-typing/README.md

 (3).
 Each of them transforms structures into other structures.
 Some steps might reduce a sequential structure into a map, or generate a sequence from a map.
-But the most common transformation is to add, remove, or transform key-value pairs.
+But the most common transformation is to add, remove, or change key-value pairs.
 Whatever the case, each step is (should be) a relatively isolated, discrete, and independently-understandable data transformation.